 You can remove files after clicking the three dots next to the name of the file and selecting Delete.

 Note that this action cannot be undone.
 Collaborators can only delete files that have been uploaded by themselves.
-Administrators can delete files uploaded by anyone.
+Global Administrators can delete files uploaded by anyone.
 This option is not available for files uploaded via the Messages tab until the associated Message has been deleted.

 Mark File as Master Record

 Files associated with contracts can be marked as the Master Record for that contract.
 In addition, you can deselect a file as the master record and assign another file in its place.

 1. Navigate to the Contracts area within your left side navigation panel and select the contract

 2. From the Files Tab, click the menu (three dots) to the right of the appropriate file before selecting "Edit"